Counseling (COUN)

 Consideration of effective counseling strategies and techniques appropriate for children, adolescents and parents through lecture, demonstration and laboratory experiences.
 Personal, social, career, academic and family related issues and dynamics will be explored.
 (PR: COUN 600 and 603)

-Pre-req: COUN 600 with a minimum grade of C and COUN 603 with a minimum grade of C.
+Pre-req: COUN 607 with a minimum grade of C and COUN 603 with a minimum grade of C and (COUN 675 with a minimum grade of C or COUN 630 with a minimum grade of C).

 Introduction to the roles and functions of school pupil personnel professionals (general classrooms, exceptional student environments, support staff and administration), models of operation, problems, issues, and technniques.
 The organization and administration of school systems and philosophy of general and special education are considered.
 Students will spend a minimum of one-helf day a week observing in K through 12 schools.